London Broil is marinated juicy, flavorful, buttery tender steak that takes minutes to broil in the oven – and it’s inexpensive and feeds a crowd!

 - When ready to cook, remove the steak from the marinade and place it in a foil lined baking dish and let rest at least 20 minutes.
 Meanwhile, preheat broiler to high heat (550 degrees F) for 10 minutes.

-- Broil steak 6 inches away from the boiler for 5-7 minutes per side (up to 8 minutes for extra thick steak), or until an internal thermometer reads 130-135 degrees F for medium rare or 140-145 degrees for medium.
+- Broil steak 6 inches away from the broiler for 5-7 minutes per side (up to 8 minutes for extra thick steak), or until an internal thermometer reads 130-135 degrees F for medium rare or 140-145 degrees for medium.
 Broiling times WILL VARY depending on thickness of your steak so use a meat thermometer to check for doneness.
+NOTE: Know where your broiler is!
+Almost all oven broilers are located at the top of the oven; however, some ovens have a separate broiler drawer located underneath the central oven cavity.

 - Remove the steak to a cutting board and let rest for 10 minutes before slicing.
 Slice steak into strips across the grain (perpendicular to the long strands).
 Drizzle with the 2 tablespoons reserved marinade and serve with herb butter.